Freedom Riders Interviews

 The Freedom Riders Interview Collection contains 124 raw interviews from the American Experience documentary of the same name.
 The film documents the six-month period from May to November 1961, when white and black activists rode together on buses across the American South to protest the continued segregation of public buses and transportation facilities.
 Risking attack from white mobs and arrest by local police, the documentary chronicles the reality of the Freedom Riders' experiences and success at calling attention to southern indifference to federal law and demanding enforcement of integrated interstate bus travel.
 The Freedom Riders interviews were conducted with activists and journalists who took part in the Freedom Rides, including John Lewis, a key player in the Civil Rights Movement and a member of the House of Representatives; Diane Nash, a coordinator for Freedom Riders in Nashville; Moses Newson, a journalist who covered the first Freedom Ride; John Seigenthaler, a Special Assistant to Robert F. Kennedy; and Genevieve Hughes Houghton, Congress of Racial Equality (CORE) field secretary on their Freedom Ride.
 Subjects discussed include the Supreme Court, the American South, Jim Crow, the Ku Klux Klan, violence, racism, segregation, CORE, and the Civil Rights Movement.

 The Freedom Riders interviews were conducted in 2011 for the American Experience documentary of the same name.
 Winner of a Primetime Emmy Award for Outstanding Writing for Nonfiction Programming and nominated for a Primetime Emmy Award for Exceptional Merit in Documentary Filmmaking, Stanley Nelson, Jr., served as the documentary's director.
-American Experience, PBS' flagship history documentary series, premiered in 1988 and is produced at WGBH in Boston.
-In 2017, the WGBH Media Library and Archives digitized the Freedom Riders interviews and in 2018 submitted them to the American Archive of Public Broadcasting.
+American Experience, PBS' flagship history documentary series, premiered in 1988 and is produced at GBH in Boston.
+In 2017, the GBH Archives digitized the Freedom Riders interviews and in 2018 submitted them to the American Archive of Public Broadcasting.

 - ▶ Related Content